hagar-yasser/chat_app/README.md

   1. Decrease the latency of the response and reduce the SQL queries to the DB.
   2. Mitigate the inconsistency risk caused by creating chats and messages asynchronously and reading them before they wre created.

-- Separating the web server from the app server by separating the routing functionalities from the backend logic.
+- Separating the request frontend server from the app server by separating the routing functionalities from the backend logic.
 This can be done through:-
   1. Creating 2 applications one that receives HTTP requests from the user and the other that processes the backend logic.
   2. Creating a Message Broker server
-  3. The web server would process the HTTP requests and forwards a message in the message queue of the app server
+  3. The request frontend server would process the HTTP requests and forwards a message in the message queue of the app server
-  4. This way the app server can be scaled separate from the web server depending on the load of the application
+  4. This way the app server can be scaled separate from the request frontend server depending on the load of the application
+  5. A load balancer can be used to divide the requests between the running app servers